 “No one in the industry wants to see anybody else fail,” Fournier said.
 “We’re all in this to brew great beer and to hopefully take a chunk away from the big guys.
 It’s very unique to the business itself, in that everybody helps each other out.”

 Fournier noted that when he first launched National Capital Craft Beer Week in 2011, there were only about six craft breweries in the Ottawa region.
-“By the end of this year, we’ll likely have 24 [craft] breweries in the region, if not a few more,” he said, adding that Ottawa’s craft beer scene is growing at “a pretty rapid pace.”
+But he added that since then, Ottawa’s craft beer scene has been growing at “a pretty rapid pace.”

 Also related to the scene’s growth, Fournier said, is the high-quality of the craft beer that is being made by smaller brewers, who due to their size often focus on brewing quality rather than quantity.
 “The quality of the beer that’s coming out of the city is pretty fantastic,” he said.